*Updated March 2022

 If a music licensing company doesn’t have a quality catalogue of songs, what’s the point?
 There isn’t much of one.
 So comparing audio libraries seems like a good place to start.

-As I write this, Soundstripe has over 4,000 royalty free tracks in our music catalogue.
-Those songs span 40 genres, from cinematic to ambient to electronic to pop-punk.
+As I write this, Soundstripe has over 7,000 royalty free tracks in our music catalog.
+Those songs span more than 20 genres, from cinematic to folk to electronic to pop-punk.
 We add new music every week, but we like to keep our library highly curated so every song stays radio-quality.

-Each song comes with alternative versions that you can choose from.
+Each song comes with alternative versions that you can choose from, and most songs include stem files.
 Alternates are loops or differently mixed versions of the main song that are meant to give you more options for your project.
-If you’re a Premium member, each track also comes with stems.

 If searching isn’t your thing, we’ve got a healthy selection of playlists for you to peruse.
 Some playlists are handpicked by our in-house music team, while others feature the most popular songs for certain use cases, like podcasting or wedding filmmaking.

-Epidemic Sound currently has around 30,000 songs in their catalogue.
+Epidemic Sound currently has over 35,000 songs in their catalogue.

-If you don’t want to be boxed in by genres and prefer to find music by mood, you’ve got a range of options to search with as well.
+If you don’t want to be boxed in by genres and prefer to find music by mood, you’ve got a 34 options to filter your search.
 These include classics like angry, hopeful, and laid back.
 Less common moods are sexy, heavy & ponderous, and eccentric.

 If you go to the song search page, you’ll also find a vocal, BPM, and length filters.